Kerikeri

-A rapidly expanding centre of subtropical and allied horticulture, Kerikeri is in the Far North District of the North Island and lies at the western extremity of the Kerikeri Inlet, a northwestern arm of the Bay of Islands, where fresh water of the Kerikeri River enters the Pacific Ocean.

-The village was established by New Zealand's pioneering missionaries, who called it Gloucester Town, but the name did not endure.
-The Māori word Kerikeri was interpreted by said missionaries as Keddi Keddi or Kiddeekiddee, before the romanisation methods they used were revised to what is used today.
+Naming

+The missionaries who established the settlement of Kerikeri initially called it Gloucester Town, but this name did not see continued use.
+The etymology of Kerikeri is unknown with several origins suggested; one possible origin is from the Māori language verb kerikeri meaning 'to dig'.

+History

+In c.
+1770, Ngāpuhi conquered the area from another iwi (tribe).

 In 1814, Samuel Marsden acquired land at Kerikeri from Hongi Hika for the use of the Church Missionary Society for a payment of forty-eight axes.
-The protector of the Kerikeri mission station was the chief, Ruatara, a nephew of Hongi Hika.
+In 1819, Marsden established the second Church Missionary Society mission in New Zealand at the Kerikeri Basin.
+The protector of the mission station was the chief Ruatara, a nephew of Hongi Hika.
+Hongi Hika traded with the missionaries, typically exchanging kūmara for arms and ammunition, which he used in raiding rival tribes.
+By 1827, Hongi and his followers had left Kerikeri, leaving the missionaries with a much smaller native population to proselytise and educate.
+The mission closed in 1848 due to a declining Māori population and increasing obsolescence of the settlement in favour of Russell.

+Following the departure of the Māori populace many Europeans started obtaining land in the area in the 1840s.
+By the 1890s, most of the land was part of a sheep and cattle station owned by Thomas Coldham Williams, a son of Henry Williams, one of the original missionaries.
+In 1927, George Alderton purchased the station.
+He owned the North Auckland Land Development Corporation and subdivided the station into orchards and forestry land.
+Today, Kerikeri is one of the largest horticultural areas in Northland.

 Kerikeri was the first place in New Zealand where grape vines were planted.
-Samuel Marsden planted 100 vines on 25 September 1819 and noted in his journal that New Zealand promised to be very favourable to the vine.
+Marsden planted 100 vines on 25 September 1819 and noted in his journal that New Zealand promised to be very favourable to the vine.
 In the same year Charlotte Kemp planted the first citrus.
-New Zealand's first commercial plantings of passionfruit were established in 1927, and in around 1932 the country's first avocados were planted.
+New Zealand's first commercial plantings of passionfruit were established in 1927.
 The plough was first used in New Zealand at Kerikeri, by Rev. J. G. Butler, on 3 May 1820.